 Below we go through the basic process of conducting a landscape analysis.
 We also provide a summary of what you can expect to get out of the process in terms of actionable information.

 A landscape analysis may reveal some some truths that your organization’s leadership would rather not hear.
-Through your research, you may discover that the government agency your organization relies on for the bulk of its funding is planning to phase-out the program you apply to each year, or that a foundation your organization’s Executive Director or Board said should be approached for funding is not a viable option.
+Through your research, you may discover that the government agency your organization relies on for the bulk of its funding is planning to phase-out the program you apply to each year, or that a foundation your organization’s executive director said should be approached for funding is not a viable option.
 You may, in other words, have to deliver bad news.
 However, if your organization’s leadership is willing to act on your findings, ultimately you’ll end up with a stronger, more realistic strategic plan after conducting the landscape analysis.

 What a Landscape Analysis Can Tell You